RasineniReddySekharnaidu/Quality-of-Red-Wine-Prediction/README.md

 The objective of this project is to predict the wine quality using the wine properties provided in the data set.
 ## Data Set
-The Data set used in this project is taken from this [red wine](https://github.com/RasineniReddySekharnaidu/Quality-of-Red-Wine-Prediction/blob/main/red%20wine.csv) file.
+The Data set used in this project is taken from this [Red Wine](https://docs.google.com/spreadsheets/d/e/2PACX-1vRUHAD31NotXun5FB69V9l_p016JEjtOlpqTZvYjlbVSFlNo6jSVfiw6BzKwCMUcP4yeLIkxTf2s_Rh/pubhtml) file, Which is available on Google.

 ### Variables